Is a Self-Managed Super Fund right for you?

 Complexity in life events

-Managing exits, deaths, or relationship breakdowns within an SMSF can be complex.
-It’s important to have a clear exit strategy and succession plan in place.
+Managing deaths, or relationship breakdowns within an SMSF can be complex.
+Similarly, leaving an SMSF is nowhere near as simple as leaving a public super fund.
+It’s important to know when you need help and to make sure you get it, as well as having an exit strategy and succession in place.

 An SMSF might be right for you if: